rct/hass-mqtt-templates/README.md

 `apk add py3-jinja2`

+## Creating new templates

+* Use example Honeywell template as a starting point.
+* determine if changes to the mapping function `process_honeywell` are needed.
+That part is the main work in progress for this script.

+### NOTE - Home Assistant template code needs to be quoted

+If your template contains templates for Home Assistant like:

+`value_template: "{{ float(value|int) * 99 + 1 }}"`

+You need to quote it to prevent it being interpreted by this config file generator.
+Usually the easiest way to do this is to provide a quoted `'{{'`.
+That will be passed through as a literal and so the rest won't be interpreted.

+`value_template: "{{ '{{' }} float(value|int) * 99 + 1 }}"`

+* Remember to quote any Home Assistant templ
 ## Who this is for

 At this stage this is only intended to be a proof of concept for exploration